xADDBx/ftk2lorestore/README.md

-BepInEx Plugin to unlock and purchase all Lore Items in For The King II.
+BepInEx Plugin for doing stuff with the Lore Store in For The King II.
+It's possible to cheat add lore books, remove them, make locked items purchaseable and make hidden items purchaseable.

 The mod adds the following hotkeys (After using a Hotkey, if you already entered the Lore Store you need to leave and reenter):

 - LeftShift + F2: Add 50 Lore
 - LeftShift + F3: Make all items purchaseable
-- LeftShift + F4: Make only hidden items purchaseable (stuff like preorder bonus and alpha unlockable I think)
+- LeftShift + F4: Make only hidden items purchaseable
 - LeftShift + F5: Make only visible items purchaseable
 - LeftShift + F6: Buy everything
 - LeftShift + F7: Buy everything visible